 Special features include the making-of featurette "Thrills And Kills" (HD 16:28), the theatrical trailer, upfront previews, and a digital copy code.

-The 1080p AVC picture, reviewed on a Sony Bravia Z9D 4K Ultra HD HDR display, upconverted to 2160p with greater resolution and luminance, was photographed digitally using the Arri Alexa Mini camera system and sourced from a 2K (not 4K) master Digital Intermediate format.
-As the 2K Digital Intermediate has been upconverted to 2160p, there is no real gain in native resolution.
+The 1.85:1 2160p HEVC/H.265 Ultra HD HDR10/Dolby Vision picture, reviewed on a Sony Bravia Z9D 4K Ultra HD HDR display, was photographed digitally using the Arri Alexa Mini camera system and sourced from a 2K (not 4K) master Digital Intermediate format.
 The picture is a fest of light, with an emphasis on red.
 The color palette exhibits a naturally wide color gamut emphasized in lighting effects in a dark night setting of mazes.
 Hue saturation is strong but fleshtones generally retain naturalness, though, are distorted under varying lighting effects.
 HDR contrast is excellent with intense lighting highlights against deep blacks and shadowy sets.
 The range of color and contrast is visually effective.
 The production design is realistic with an excellent creation of a haunted nightmare.
 Resolution is superb.
 Fine detail is exhibited in the production design, costumes and visual horrific effects, clothing, facial features and hair.
 This is a lighting-effects movie with engaging, though, horrific imagery that is effectively presented and will definitely please those into horror movies.
 (Gary Reber)

 The DTS:X/DTS HD Master Audio™ 7.1-channel soundtrack is dynamic sounding and exciting with an extremely active directionalized surround presence that engulfs the soundfield.
 Atmospherics abound within the amusement park, as well as sound effects that are sharply and unexpectedly energized.
 The sound effects accentuate the scares that bolt out from within the mazes.
 Deep bass heightens the shocks, with, at times, extension to sub-25 Hz frequencies.
 Every atmospherics and sound effect is directionalized.
 The orchestral score is dynamic with a very wide and deep soundstage that extends aggressively to the surround channels.
 At times the music is intense and relentless and combined with sound effects creates a very dangerous and eerie experience.
 Toward the climax the sound elements create a real sense of mayhem and horror.
 Throughout, dialogue is intelligible with good spatial integration.